hasura/firebase2graphql/CONTRIBUTING.md

 ## Issues

 Please open an issue related to your work.
-Add the label `c/firebase2graphql`.

 ## Local developmet